PhuBaDuong/noobchain/README.md

-this is my first project about blockchain
+This is my first project about blockchain